 Timothy D. Averch, MD FACS

 Dr. Timothy Averch graduated from the University of Pittsburgh School of Medicine and went on to complete his Urology training at New York Medical College.
 Following his residency, he completed a fellowship in Endourology at Johns Hopkins Hospitals.
-Dr. Averch is currently Vice Chair for Quality and Professor of Urology at the University of Pittsburgh Medical Center and is the Director of Endourology.
-He is currently Chair for the AUA Quality Improvement and Patient Safety committee.
+After faculty positions at the Medical College of Virginia and UPMC, Dr. Averch is now the Chief of Urology, Palmetto Health – University of South Carolina Medical Group.
+He is currently Chair for the AUA Quality Improvement and Patient Safety Committee.

 Matthew Nielsen, MD MS FACS

 Dr. Matthew Nielsen is a urologic oncologist at the Lineberger Comprehensive Cancer Center at UNC Chapel Hill, where he is Director of Urologic Oncology, Associate Professor of Urology and Adjunct Assistant Professor of Epidemiology and Health Policy and Management.
 Dr. Nielsen is involved in quality improvement and patient safety activities as a vice chair of the Quality Improvement and Patient Safety Committee of the AUA.
 Dr. Nielsen earned his medical degree at Johns Hopkins, where he remained for residency training at the Brady Urological Institute prior to joining the faculty at UNC.